Efficient Feature Distillation for Zero-shot Annotation Object Detection: Experiments

 Table~\ref{table:ablation_feat_and_clip_proposal} shows the effectiveness of the CLIP Proposals and the CLIP's feature adaptation in the detection setting.
-All the models are trained with semantic-based regressor and per CLIP Proposal distillation weight.
-Following the method used in~\cite{gu2021open}, we generate the RPN proposals by using the RPN of Mask R-CNN trained on the base category annotations.
 Using the adapted CLIP's feature for distillation can consistently improve both base and novel categories performance, no matter which kinds of distillation regions we use.
 Our model performance on novel benefits from using CLIP Proposals as distillation regions (30.4\% vs. 24.6\% with adapted CLIP features and 19.3\% vs 17.5\% with raw CLIP features).
 We believe that the adaptation of the CLIP and CLIP Proposal are complementary to each other, which makes the improvement given by CLIP Proposals with adapted CLIP (5.8\%) larger than CLIP Proposals with raw CLIP (1.8\%).

 The performance on base categories of models trained with CLIP Proposals is slightly worse than those trained with RPN proposals since the CLIP Proposals focus more on the regions with novel categories.
 Our experiment results show that with a longer training schedule, the performance gap on the base categories can be eliminated while the advantage on the novel will be maintained.
 We will provide these results in the supplementary material.